-Figure 3-25 to Figure 3-28 show the ANEC contours calculated for the year 2030, for the four operating strategies considered above.
-Calculations are for the 2030 assessment year.
+Figure 3-25 to Figure 3-28 show the ANEC contours calculated for Stage 1 development, for the four operating strategies considered above.

 As for N70 contours, it is notable that while there are differences between "Prefer 05" and "Prefer 23", the introduction of "Head-to-Head" operations at night does not greatly influence the contours.
 This is because even with a heavier weighting for night time noise events, as included in the ANEF formula, overall noise exposure is still dominated by daytime events.